In-Context Learning Dynamics with Random Binary Sequences: Results

 \subsection{Subjectively Random Sequence Generation}

-In the GPT3.5 and higher (`InstructGPT') models --- \texttt{text-davinci-003}, ChatGPT (\texttt{gpt-3.5-turbo}, \texttt{gpt-3.5-turbo-instruct}) and GPT-4 --- we find an emergent behavior of generating seemingly random binary sequences (Fig.~\ref{fig:running-avgs}). \textit{This behavior is controllable}, where different $p(\mathtt{Tails})$ values leads to different means of generated sequences $\overline{y}$.
+In the GPT3.5 and higher models---InstructGPT (\texttt{text-davinci-003}), ChatGPT (\texttt{gpt-3.5-turbo}) and GPT-4---we find an emergent behavior of generating seemingly random binary sequences (Fig.~\ref{fig:running-avgs}). \textit{This behavior is controllable}, where different $p(\mathtt{Tails})$ values lead to different means of generated sequences $\overline{y}$.
 However, the distribution of sequence means, as well as the distribution of the length of the longest runs for each sequence, deviate significantly from a Bernoulli distribution centered at $\overline{y}$, analogous to the Gambler's Fallacy bias in humans (see Fig.~\ref{fig:hists-gambler}). \textit{Our Window Average model with a window size of $w=5$ partly explains both biases}, matching GPT-generated sequences more closely than a Bernoulli distribution.
+This result demonstrates that ICL enables selection of \textit{latent concepts in an LLM that operate as algorithms acting on data}.
+Our next experiment, on sub-sequence memorization, aims to further characterize this algorithm and address the alternative hypothesis that this behavior is generated by memorizing pre-training data.